disqus/gutter/README.rst

-Chimera
+Gutter
 --------

-**NOTE:** This repo is the client for Gargoyle 2, known as "Chimera".
+**NOTE:** This repo is the client for Gargoyle 2, known as "Gutter".
 It does not work with the exsiting `Gargoyle 1 codebase <https://github.com/disqus/gargoyle/>`_.

-Chimera is feature swtich management library.
+Gutter is feature swtich management library.
 It allows users to create feature swtiches and setup conditions those switches will be enabled for.
 Once configured, switches can then be checked against inputs (requests, user objects, etc) to see if the switches are active.

 Table of Contents
 =================